Universal Credit support

 - If you are already getting Housing Benefit and this changes to Universal Credit, you may be entitled to an extra two weeks’ Housing Benefit

 If you need help to pay your Council Tax, you will need to make a separate claim for Council Tax Support.
 This is because Universal Credit does not cover Council Tax.
-You can find out more about Council Tax Support on our Council Tax pages.
+Find out more about Council Tax Support.

 Anyone claiming Universal Credit will need a bank account, an email address, access to a computer, proof of your income, your tenancy agreement and proof of your housing costs.